mccright/rand-notes/Iowa-Issues-and-Data.md

 >"K-12 schools, including public, nonpublic and charter schools, as well as child care centers, child care facilities, child development homes, community colleges, public universities and any private colleges that receive dollars through the Iowa Tuition Grant to share information about vaccine exemptions in any communications with families about vaccinations."
 *Because too many parents in Iowa are having their children vaccinated?*

+Looking back at what appears to be health care mismanagement (*i.e., governing toward goals that seem to diverge from enhancing Iowan's health*), Governor Reynolds and the Iowa "[Legislature replaced a federally funded family planning program in 2017 with a state-run one that excluded Planned Parenthood, an abortion provider, but served fewer Iowans](https://enewspaper.desmoinesregister.com?publink=03dfcebb5_134fc0a)".
+Iowa Department of Public Health [reporting](https://enewspaper.desmoinesregister.com?publink=03dfcebb5_134fc0a) showed an "increase in Iowa abortions in 2018 and 2019" rather than the reduction predicted by the Reynolds' office.

 ### Child Care
 In February 2025, [Kevin Baskins (for the Des Moines Register) reported](https://desmoinesregister-ia.newsmemory.com?publink=16f59f917_134f880) that:
 >"Working Iowans with children spend an average of about 15% of their income before taxes on child care at licensed centers, more than double the 7% national average, according to Iowa Childcare Resource and Referral.
 And availability is limited amid a statewide labor shortage, particularly in rural areas."